Pustiu/Nordic-T/index.md

 The Nordic-t Raw-Net Map -> Nordic-t Network Model -> Nordic-t State Model -> Nordic-t Simulation Model
 ## The Nordic-t Raw-Net Map

-This map collects the combined transparent Nordic-T network sources into one raw data map disply.
+This map collects and combines the models transparent network sources into one; raw data map display.
+Zoom in on Norway and Finland to enable its full contents.

 <p align="center"><iframe src="data/maps/nordict_raw-net_map.html" height="500" width="500"></iframe></p>